 How USS is committing more to green energy

-USS made its own pledge to be Net Zero by 2050 if not before earlier this year, and key to that strategy will be investing in technologies that create energy in a way that reduces our environmental impact.
+USS made its own pledge for its investments to be net zero by 2050 if not before earlier this year, and key to that strategy will be investing in technologies that create energy in a way that reduces our environmental impact.

 While the environmental credentials of renewable energy is an obviously attractive reason to invest, pension schemes, in general, have traditionally been cautious due to the need to generate reliable returns in order to pay pensions.
 Even windfarms, which have been around for decades, take a long time to build, need finance to maintain and even then, the wind does not blow all of the time!